EvanHofmeister/breast-cancer-classification/README.md

   Learning rate: Controls how much to adjust the model in response to the estimated error each time the model weights are updated.
   Optimizer: Algorithm or method used to change the attributes of the neural network such as weights and learning rate to reduce losses.
   Each parameter plays a crucial role in the model's ability to learn from data, impacting its overall performance and accuracy.

+Future Work
+* Integrate more advanced machine learning and deep learning models.
+* Conduct a more granular analysis of feature importance.
+* Expand analysis to clinical/more expansive datasets.
+* Finish implementing model in cloud platform (implementation on AWS 90% complete - to do: update readme with instruction)

+License
+This project is licensed under the MIT License - see the LICENSE.md file for details.